ellisonpyon/cs1302-latin-squares/README.md

 information about the game's starting configuration.
 In the example above, the starting configuration specified a *3-by-3* game with characters `x`, `y`, and `z`.
-Also, two pre-determined locations are specified bt the starting configuration as well.
+Also, two pre-determined locations are specified by the starting configuration as well.
 The locations will be shown the first (and subsequent) times the square is displayed to the user.